 Heads Up! enlists dermatologists to host beauty professionals for an educational event where they will learn about skin cancer and its warning signs.
 Since early detection is critical, the Heads Up! program ensures that this group of first responders will be prepared to give a “heads up” to their clients if they see something suspicious and encourage them to visit a dermatologist as soon as possible.

 To anyone who works in a salon setting: If you see something, say something!
 Any lesion, spot, bump or funny-looking mole should be brought to the client’s attention.
 Feel free to take a photo with the client’s cell phone or point out the area in a mirror.
 Don’t worry about offending your clients, but try not to alarm them, either.
 Simply point out the suspicious-looking spot, then suggest they have a dermatologist look at it.
 This could be lifesaving advice.

 If you are a client, don’t be afraid to ask your hairdresser, barber or shampooer to take a look at your scalp and tell you if you have any unusual spots.
 If you do, have them checked out promptly by a dermatologist.
 Be sure to wear a hat in the sun to protect the scalp from the sun’s harmful ultraviolet rays.

-To learn more about Heads Up! or to host an event of your own, please contact email@example.com.
+To learn more about Heads Up! or if you are a member dermatologist and want to host an event of your own, please contact email@example.com.